Biodiversity · Trees of the Sand Forest

 Ochna arborea var. arboreaCape PlaneKaapse Rooihout

-Ochna natalitiaNatal planeNatal rooihout
+Ochna natalitiaNatal PlaneNatal rooihout

-Oxyanthus latifoliusSand wild loquadZulu-lukwart
+Oxyanthus latifoliusSand wild loquatZulu-lukwart

 Pappea capensisJacket-plumDoppruim